dynamoose/dynamoose/docs/docs/getting_started/TypeScript.md

 ### Should I trust the documentation or TypeScript Typings more?

 In the event the documentation and TypeScript typings don't line up or give different information, you should always consider the documentation as the primary source of truth.
-If you have reason to believe both are incorrrect or the TypeScript typings are more accurate than the documentation, please submit a pull request or issue.
+If you have reason to believe both are incorrect or the TypeScript typings are more accurate than the documentation, please submit a pull request or issue.

 ### Is there any differences between using Dynamoose with TypeScript and JavaScript?